-James Harris is a skateboarder and videographer from Bristol, England.
+James Harris is a skater and filmer from Bristol.

 “Most people know me as a skateboard videographer, which is something I’m extremely passionate about.
 I’ve worked on many skateboard company videos and a few independent projects.